 - CurlON Provincial Playdowns

 - Cathy Kerr International Wheelchair Bonspiel

 Wheelchair development camps and clinics will be hosted as funding opportunities exist.
 Efforts will be made to provide coaching support to talent identified teams/athletes to increase the number of Ontario athletes competing within Curling Canada’s National Team Program.

-Visually-impaired Curling will be included at the ParaSport Winter Games in Brantford in February 2017.
+Visual-impaired Curling is included at the ParaSport Winter Games.

 Other “Stick” Programs and Competitions